jptafe/LANLadder/README.md

  Admin End - Not Started

 Major Priorities:
- 1 Switch add player & add ladder to POST instead of GET 2 Put an alert at the end of every .fetch to tell the user what happened 3 Write a panel for players and teams to allow player to join & kick 4 secure No 3 user in team can report/kick
+ 3 Write a panel for players and teams to allow player to join & kick 4 secure No 3 user in team can report/kick
  5 Implement file upload WS method as per classroom activity